 Each fresh IVF cycle has 5 main steps:

-For 2 to 3 weeks you take a drug in the form of a nasal spray or injection to temporarily switch off the hormonal messages from the brain to the ovaries, preventing ovulation.
+You will take a drug in the form of an injection to temporarily switch off the natural hormone production, thereby preventing ovulation.

 Step 2 - Ovarian stimulation